• Home

 If you loved making this new light fixture, consider these similar – and stylish DIY projects.
 They also make use of the plug-in cord that requires no wiring.
 The cords come in a pack of 3 from Amazon, so you’ll have extras for additional projects.

-Rattan Lamp Shade – You can make a diy basket pendant light by following the same steps as above.
-No electrical wiring required.
+Rattan Lamp Shade – You can make a DIY basket pendant light by following the same steps as above.
+No electrical wiring is required.

 Drum Shade Pendant – You can also make a gorgeous pendant light with this drum shade.